nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

 or directly via the "font" option.
 When "font" is null - the default - each tick label is given the 'flot-tick-label' class.
-For compatibility with Flot 0.7 and earlier the labels are also given the 'tickLabel' class, but this is deprecated and scheduled to be removed with the release of version 1.0.0.
+For compatibility with Flot 0.7 and earlier the labels are also given the 'tickLabel' class, but this is deprecated and scheduled to to removed with the release of version 1.0.0.

 To enable more granular control over styles, labels are divided between a set of text containers, with each holding the labels for one axis.
 These containers